cg2wilson/cg2wilson.github.io/courses.md

 ### This Semester

-In the Summer of 2024, I'll be teaching the following courses:
-- Math 2013: Introduction to Statistics

 In the Fall of 2024, I'll be teaching the following courses:
 - Math 1473: Functions & Modeling
 - Math 2013: Introduction to Statistics